9 Signs Your Liver Might Be in Trouble

 You’re confused or forgetful

-While a little forgetfulness is actually a good thing, if you suddenly seem to misplace everything or feel easily confused, don’t write it off as a harmless brain fart.
+While a little forgetfulness isn’t uncommon, if you suddenly seem to misplace everything or feel easily confused and already know you have advanced liver disease, don’t write it off as a harmless lapse.
 Hepatic encephalopathy is a condition that can occur when the liver is unable to properly remove toxins from the body and typically occurs in patients with chronic liver disease, cirrhosis, or hepatitis, reports the American Liver Foundation.
+It’s very rare.
 If you notice these symptoms, see a doctor immediately.
-Beware of these silent signs that mean your body could be in big trouble.
+(Beware of these silent signs that mean your body could be in big trouble.)